-There was another advert for of a suited a booted Black man with a mac and umbrella during the rainy season.
-Not what you’d expect in the sweltering Tropics!
+There was another advert of a suited a booted Black man with a mac and umbrella during the rainy season.
+Not what you’d expect in the sweltering tropics!

-And for those struggling to find suitable Easter gifts, there was only one place – Taj Mahal Stores, that seemed to have everything including lipstick with branches in Accra, Kumasi, Sekondi and Cape Coast.
+And for those struggling to find suitable Easter gifts, there was only one place – Taj Mahal Stores, that seemed to have everything including lipstick and had branches in Accra, Kumasi, Sekondi and Cape Coast.